pereira3R/LandingPage-GroupSearchGPT/README.md

   <img align="center" alt="jQuery" height="38" width="80" src="https://img.shields.io/badge/jQuery-0769AD?style=for-the-badge&logo=jquery&logoColor=white">
 </div>

-### Installation
-Provide instructions on how to install and set up the project locally.

 ### Usage
 Explain how to use or run the project.

-### Contributing
-Guidelines for contributing to the project.

 ### Issues
 List any known issues or future enhancements.